texamp/texamp.github.io/abstracts-contributed.md

 **Hewan Meles Shemtaga (Auburn University)**

-*Chemotaxis models and Keller--Segel systems on compact metric graphs*
+*Chemotaxis models and Keller&mdash;Segel systems on compact metric graphs*

 Abstract:
 Chemotaxis phenomena govern the directed movement of microorganisms in response to chemical stimuli.
-In this talk we will discuss a pair of logistic type Keller--Segel systems of reaction-advection-diffusion equations modeling chemotaxis on networks.
-The first part of the talk concerns well-posedness of Keller--Segel systems on arbitrary compact metric graphs.
+In this talk we will discuss a pair of logistic type Keller&mdash;Segel systems of reaction-advection-diffusion equations modeling chemotaxis on networks.
+The first part of the talk concerns well-posedness of Keller&mdash;Segel systems on arbitrary compact metric graphs.
 In the second part of the talk, we will focus on asymptotic stability,  instability, and bifurcation of constant steady state solutions.
 This is joint work with Wenxian Shen (Auburn) and Selim Sukhtaiev (Auburn).

 ------

 **Joseph Miller (UT Austin)**

-*On the effective dynamics of Bose--Fermi mixtures*
+*On the effective dynamics of Bose&mdash;Fermi mixtures*

 Abstract:
 In this talk, I will be discussing recent work with Esteban Cardenas and my advisor Natasa Pavlovic: https://arxiv.org/abs/2309.04638.
-In this work, we describe the dynamics of a Bose--Einstein condensate interacting with a degenerate Fermi gas, at zero temperature.
+In this work, we describe the dynamics of a Bose&mdash;Einstein condensate interacting with a degenerate Fermi gas, at zero temperature.
 First, we analyze the mean-field approximation of the many-body Schrödinger dynamics and prove emergence of a coupled Hartree-type system of equations.
 We obtain rigorous error control that yields a non-trivial scaling window in which the approximation is meaningful.
 Second, starting from this Hartree system, we identify a novel scaling regime in which the fermion distribution behaves semi-clasically, but the boson field remains quantum-mechanical; this is one of the main contributions of the present article.
 In this regime, the bosons are much lighter and more numerous than the fermions.
-We then prove convergence to a coupled Vlasov--Hartee system of equations with an explicit convergence rate.
+We then prove convergence to a coupled Vlasov&mdash;Hartee system of equations with an explicit convergence rate.

 ------